-Many footpaths in Yarra are sloping, bumpy or uneven, caused by vehicle crossovers, in addition to being narrow or obstructed.
+Many footpaths in Yarra are sloping, bumpy or uneven, usually caused by vehicle crossovers.
 This decreases the attractiveness of walking as a mode of transport, in contravention of several of Yarra’s adopted policies.
 Even worse, it makes our footpath network unsafe or unusable for many parents with prams, seniors, or people who use a cane or wheelchair.

 Council even acknowledges the problem in their Public Domain Design Manual, stating that vehicle crossings reduce pedestrian amenity:

 Yarra has worked to partially mitigate the problem by publishing a “Standard Concrete Vehicle Crossing” drawing YSD601, which requires two thirds of the footpath to be kept flat (with a minimum width of 1200 mm), before the grade changes to a steeper slope for the vehicle crossing.

 Recently constructed crossovers comply with this standard drawing:

 Yarra can further improve all new crossovers by updating their standard drawing to reflect best practice design from the Netherlands, which uses standardised pre-cast ‘entrance blocks’ to limit the maximum dimensions of the ramp.

 The image below compares a typical UK (or Australian) vehicle crossing (on the left) with one from The Netherlands (on the right), which delivers a much more useable footpath.

 Upgrading existing crossovers